kinshuk4/MoocX/moocs/udacity/free/intro-to-psychology--ps001/01-what-is-psychology/12 - What is IO psychology.md

-If you guessed anything
-that involved a work setting,
-so industrial plants or a business office, you were right. because industrial and organizational psychology is the application of psychological concepts and questions to the work setting.
+If you guessed anythingthat involved a work setting,so industrial plants or a business office,you were right. because industrial and organizational psychology isthe application of psychological conceptsand questions to the work setting.